Annika1712/devops-final-project/CICD_README.md

 ## prerequisites
 For Docker to know which tags to apply use 'git tag -a' and 'git push origin tag <tag_name>'

 Before you start the workflow, make sure you have all variables.
-They are preset, but the following variables need to be present for the workflow to complete successfully.
+The variables are provided as output from running terraform (with the exception of AWS_REGION since the admin has to set it in providers.tf).
+The variables have to be set once and after the workflow can complete successfully.
+Please set, In secrets:
-In secrets:
 DOCKERHUB_USERNAME
 DOCKERHUB_TOKEN